First Mexican Republic: Provisional Government of Mexico

 In the new federated republican era, the transition from the colonial legal system was not easy.
 Crown edicts no longer had force and new legal codes had not yet come into being.
 No one knew which laws were valid, there were vacancies in the courts, and few trained lawyers.
 States were accorded the power over most civil and criminal legal matters.
 The separate court for merchants, the consulado, was abolished, but the military and church courts retained jurisdiction over soldiers and clergy respectively as part of their fuero.
 For members of indigenous communities, the removal of colonial-era protections of their community lands and their access to the special General Indian Court made them more vulnerable in the new federated republican order.

-The first presidential elections were held the same week that the constitution was promulgated adn Guadalupe Victoria, war hero of independence, and one of the three members of the triumvirate was elected the first president of the First Mexican Republic.
+The first presidential elections were held the same week that the constitution was promulgated and Guadalupe Victoria, war hero of independence, and one of the three members of the triumvirate was elected the first president of the First Mexican Republic.